benjaminhayek/MyHandicap/README.md

 # MyHandicap

-A mobile application used to post, calculate, and store a golfers handicap, courses played, and scores.
+A mobile application used to post, calculate, and store a golfers handicap, courses played, and prior scores.

 # Still in Development...